tye-exe/EasyConfigurations/README.md

 ([example](#registering-the-created-configurations)).

 For example take this theoretical lang response. `Welcome {user}!`.
-Using a key we could change `{user}` to any string value, such as a persons username.
+Using a key we could change `{user}` to any string value, such as a persons' username.
 This would modify the lang response to become `Welcome taffy!`.

 However, there are a few things to keep in mind when using keys:
 - You **should not** replace one key with another key.
 This is **not** supported.